harsh-m-kumar/CancerPrediction/README.md

 Deployed the model using two techniques:
 1. Pushed the Model, Flask API file to the AWS EC2 cloud and deployed it.
 2. Containerized the Model using Dockers and deployed on Google Kubernetes Engine.

+Please use above file Sample_data_for_prediction_variants.txt and Sample_data_for_prediction_text.txt for values in the Web UI for testing .

+AWS EC2 link for accessing the application : http://ec2-18-141-137-210.ap-southeast-1.compute.amazonaws.com:8080